mapbender/mapbender-documentation/en/functions/basic/map.rst

 Configuration example
 =====================

-The Main Map element is included in the content section of the application menu.
+The main map element is included in the content section of the application menu.
 A map element can be added with the ``+`` -button.

 .. image:: ../../../figures/add_content.png
      :scale: 80

-All layersets can be included in the Main Map element if they are set in the layersets tab in the application backend before.
-In this example, these are the following:
+All layersets can be included in the main map element if they are set in the layersets tab in the application backend beforehand.
+For this example, those are the following:

 .. image:: ../../../figures/map_example_layersets.png
      :scale: 80